Where to find them

 Northern Tree Shrews are native to rainforests and are sometimes arboreal, but are most often found on or near the ground level.

 Life at birth

-Baby northern tree shrews are hairless and helpless.
-When they are born, they can’t move, hear or see.
-A few days later they can wiggle.
-They can’t hear until 10 days after they are born, and it will be 10 more days before they can open their eyes for the first time.
+When Northern Tree Shrews are born, they can’t move, hear or see.
+A few days later they can wiggle but they can’t hear until 10 days after they are born, and it will be 10 more days before they can open their eyes for the first time.

 All on my own

 Father shrews don’t live near their young at all, so their mother is the only one that cares for them.
 Mother shrews only visit their young once every 48 hours to feed them.
 In a pups’ first month of life, it only see its mother for 2 hours total.
 Even though their parents are barely involved in their lives, the pups will stay in their nest for the first four months of their lives.